Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 The changes will be applied.

 ###  Automatic Assignment and Reassignment for Busy Agents

+By default, human agents with `Busy` status cannot be assigned or reassigned automatically.

+If an agent is already assigned conversations before they become busy, those assigned conversations will remain in the Agent Queue.
+However, new conversations will not be assigned to that agent until they are no longer in the `Busy` status.

-By default, the human agents with a `Busy` status cannot be assigned or reassigned automatically.
-However, you can modify this behavior by enabling the [Auto Assign Conversations to a Busy Agent](../account-settings.md#auto-assign-conversations-to-a-busy-agent) option in **Account Settings**.
+You can modify this behavior by enabling the [Auto Assign Conversations to a Busy Agent](../account-settings.md#auto-assign-conversations-to-a-busy-agent) option in **Account Settings**.
 Note that this setting is activated at the Live Agent installation level, and you cannot modify the behavior for a specific Inbox.

 When the setting is activated, busy agents will be treated as having an `Online` status and following the same assignment and reassignment rules as other available agents.